U.S. Federal Remittance Tax Guide: Why It Doesn’t Apply to Remitly Transfers | Remitly

 The Remitly editorial team is a global group of writers and editors who are passionate about helping people thrive across borders.

 Sending money home is a lifeline.
 It supports parents, pays for education, and helps friends in need.
-That is why recent news about a new federal tax on money transfers has sparked questions.
+That is why the newly enacted federal tax on money transfers has sparked questions.

-Beginning January 1, 2026, a new 1% federal excise tax will apply to certain international money transfers sent from the U.S. This legislation, part of the “One Big Beautiful Bill Act,” aims to generate revenue by taxing specific financial transactions that are cash based or funded with a cash like instrument such as a cashiers check or money order.
+As of January 1, 2026, a new 1% federal excise tax now applies to certain international money transfers sent from the U.S. This legislation, part of the “One Big Beautiful Bill Act,” aims to generate revenue by taxing specific financial transactions that are cash-based or funded with a cash-like instrument such as a cashier’s check or money order.

-While the details can be somewhat complex, the most important thing to know right now is this: the federal remittance tax does not currently apply to transfers funded by bank accounts, debit/credit cards, or digital wallets such as ApplePay and GooglePay.
+While the details can be somewhat complex, the most important thing to know is this: the federal remittance tax does not apply to transfers funded by bank accounts, debit/credit cards, or digital wallets such as ApplePay and GooglePay.

-Here is what we know so far about how this new law works, who it impacts, and how you can continue to send more money home tax-free by sticking with digital transfers.
+Here is what we know about how this law works, who it impacts, and how you can continue to send more money home tax-free by sticking with digital transfers.

 According to IRS Notice 2025-55, the 1% remittance tax applies only when the sender provides funds using cash or other similar “physical instrument.”